jdrusso/docker_westpa/readme.md

 Or maybe a container for w_init/w_run, but you connect it to a volume containing the prepared simulation?
 - I think this could be a container I import, but I need to prepare the simulation in a container.

+I can probably move init.sh and run.sh into the respective subfolders, but I want to keep it as close to a normal WESTPA run structure-wise

+I have a lot of duplicated stuff in my dockerfiles I can just put in one base image

+How do I properly make init -> run -> analysis sequential when `docker-compose up` is called?
+Or should I just avoid that command?

 ## Notes